-Towards a Context-Aware Framework for Improving Collaboration of Users in Groupware Systems
+A Context-Aware Architecture for Improving Collaboration of Users in Groupware Systems

-Luis G. Montané-Jiménez, Edgard Benítez-Guerrero, Carmen Mezura-Godoy

-Facultad de Estadística e Informática, Universidad Veracruzana, Xalapa, Mexico 91020
+Luis G. Montané-Jiménez, Edgard Benítez-Guerrero and Carmen Mezura-Godoy Facultad de Estadística e Informática, Universidad Veracruzana, Xalapa, Mexico 91020 Email: lmontane@uv.mx, edbenitez@uv.mx, cmezura@uv.mx

-Abstract

-A Context-Aware Groupware System (CAGS) enables the members of a team to communicate, cooperate and coordinate their activities to achieve a common goal, by providing them tools that are aware of their current execution context and adapt accordingly.
+Abstract-A Context-Aware Groupware System (CAGS) enables the members of a team to communicate, cooperate and coordinate their activities to achieve a common goal, by providing them tools that are aware of their current execution context and adapt accordingly.
 CAGS can be found in several domains such as entertainment, particularly Collaborative First-Person-Shooter (FPS) video games.
 In CAGS, the means of collaboration traditionally provided to users (e.g. text and audio messaging) are not necessarily adequate: for instance, in a FPS, messages can distract the gamer due to the speed of the game.
 This paper reports a study that, for Collaborative FPS, identifies advantages/disadvantages of current means of collaboration and social behaviors that arise when players interact face-to-face or remotely.
 Based on this study, a context-aware conceptual model and architecture is proposed for CAGS aimed to improve user collaboration.